dhadkara/AWSCerts-prep/iam.md

 - Two Types
  1. AWS Managed - Maintained by AWS and can’t be modified
  2. Customer Managed - created and administered by you
+  - __Exam Tip:__ When you make changes to an IAM customer managed policy, and when AWS makes changes to an AWS managed policy, the changed policy doesn't overwrite the existing policy.
+Instead, IAM creates a new version of the managed policy

 __Inline policies__